adgh-dev/curs-devops/Week_13/Exercise/README.md

 <br/>

-## Exercise 1 - Infrastrucutre as code with Terraform Introduction
+## Exercise 1 - Infrastructure as code with Terraform Introduction

 ### Overview
 In this exercise, you will use Terraform to create, update, and destroy Google Cloud resources.
 You will start by defining Google Cloud as the provider.